plastic-labs/honcho/README.md

 poetry add honcho-ai
 ```

+checkout the [SDK Reference](https://api.python.honcho.dev) for a detailed
+look at the different methods and how to use them.

-checkout the [example folder](./example/) for examples of how to use the sdk
+Also, check out the[example folder](./example/) for examples of how to use the sdk

 #### Use Locally